-- 1. Reasonable steps have been taken to disguise the client's identity and the requirement to only include material within a composite case if the practitioner has not been able to obtain specific consent to present. - 2 the client has either assented or given their consent if they are able to give informed consent or the person with parental responsibility have given their informed consent.
-Even when consent is given the case needs to be anonymised enough to ensure the identity of the client and their family is protected. - 3.
-There is an ethical or legal requirement to do so.
+- 1. Specific action has been taken to fully disguise the client's identity and the requirement to only include material within a composite case if the practitioner has not been able to obtain specific consent to present. - 2.
+The client has either assented or given their consent if they are able to give informed consent or the person with parental responsibility have given their informed consent.
+Even when consent is given the case needs to be anonymised enough to ensure the identity of the client and their family is protected.

+3. There is a serious ethical or legal requirement to do so.